NicolaGasparotto/WEBAPPLICATION/README.md

 ## Database Tables

-- Table `users` - contains all the user Information: `userId, username, hash, salt, name, backOfficeView, admin`
+- Table `users` - contains all the user Information: `id, username, hash, salt, name, backOfficeView, admin`
 - Table `pages` - contains all the infromation about the page: `idPage, title, author, creationDate, publicationDate`
 - Table `contens` - contains all the content of the page: `idContent, idPage, type, content ( text or imageNamePath )`
-- Table `blogname` - is Junk table that contains the name of the blog: `idBlog, name`
+- Table `blogname` - is Junk table that contains the name of the blog: `id, name`

 # Client side